AP Interview: Floyd's death opens old wounds for Sefolosha - WHIZ News

 “I was just horrified by what I saw,” Sefolosha said.
 “That could have been me.”

-Sefolosha has seen the video.
-He hasn’t watched much news since.
+Sefolosha has not watched much news since.
 His experience with police in New York has left him with a deep distrust of law enforcement, the pangs of angst flooding back even when he walks into NBA arenas and sees uniformed officers.
 And the latest example of police brutality left him even more upset.

 “People talk about a few rotten apples,” Sefolosha said in an interview with The Associated Press.
 “But you know, in my experience and from what we’re seeing, I think it’s deeper than that as a culture that’s deeply rooted in it, to be honest.
 That’s just my honest opinion.
 I think it’s really … part of a culture where it’s deeper than just a few bad apples.”

 The four officers who were involved in the incident where Floyd died were fired; the one who knelt on Floyd’s neck, Derek Chauvin, has been charged with third-degree murder and second-degree manslaughter.
-Massive protests have broken out in several cities in recent days, the country torn again over a black man dying at the hands of police.
+Massive protests have broken out in several cities in recent days.

-Sefolosha — a black man of Swiss descent who plays for the Houston Rockets — considered but decided against joining protests in Atlanta, where he is waiting for the resumption of the NBA season that was shut down in March because of the coronavirus pandemic.
+Sefolosha — a black man and Swiss citizen who plays for the Houston Rockets — considered but decided against joining protests in Atlanta, where he is waiting for the resumption of the NBA season that was shut down in March because of the coronavirus pandemic.

 “I’m mad, for sure,” Sefolosha said.
 “That’s for sure.
 I mean, it’s 2020.
 Nobody should have to go through this in this time, especially after black people have given up so much for America.
 Black people have given up so much and done so much for this country.
 It’s hurtful to see it this way.”